johnnyfreeman/coseva/README.md

 # What is it?

 Coseva (pronounced co&bull;see&bull;vah) is an abstraction library for making .csv files easier to work with.
 But what makes it special is it allows you to have a [separation of concerns](http://en.wikipedia.org/wiki/Separation_of_concerns) in your data-filtering logic.
-This means that instead of having a bunch of spaghetti code wrapped up in a huge loop, you can easily encupsulate any task specific logic in it's own callback (Coseva calls this callback a "filter"), keeping your code maintainable and DRY.
+This is one of the main points of Coseva, to give the developer the ability to keep unrelated logic separate from each other.
+In many cases, all data-filtering logic is contained in one big loop.
+This "spaghetti code" leads to a codebase that is increasingly difficult to maintain and update, and near impossible to read months later when you come back to it.
+But by breaking down your logic into smaller distinct chunks (Coseva calls these chunks "filters"), you can avoid many of the headaches that come with programming.

 # Installation